writeonlycode/iagobozza.com/content/_index.md

 {{<profile "/images/iagobozza-landscape.png" "Iago Bozza's Picture">}}

-I am a software engineer with experience in both back-end and front-end development.
-I have expertise in Ruby on Rails, Node and Hugo, as well as experience with a range of other technologies.
+I am a web developer with experience in both back-end and front-end development.
+I have experience with Ruby on Rails, React, Next.js and Hugo, as well as experience with a range of other technologies.
 With a background in philosophy, I bring a unique perspective to software development and excel at problem-solving and critical thinking.
 I am currently seeking a back-end developer role where I can apply my technical skills and passion for software development to make a meaningful contribution to a team.